Skip to main content

 sqls/hello.sql:

-SELECT 'Hello, World!' as message
+SELECT 'Hello, World!'
+AS message

-Complete Endpoint Configuration
+REST Endpoint Configuration

 request: